oneforawe/config-repo/README.md

 the contents of directories so as to not clutter up one's view or confuse regular users who are unaware of their purpose.
 In Unix-like operating systems, any file or folder starting with a period (a "dot") is treated as a hidden file or hidden folder.
+These hidden files are sometimes called "dot-files" or "dotfiles" or even ".dotfiles", and so configuration files are often also "dot-files".

-Configuration files go by many names.
-Configuration files are also called config-files, dot-files, initialization files, init-files, run-commands files, rc-files, and possibly environment files, variable files, and so on.
+Configuration files go by many names: config-files, dot-files, initialization files, init-files, run-commands files, rc-files, and possibly environment files, variable files, and so on.
 A configuration file for some hypothetical utility `util` may have a name such as the following: `util`, `util.conf`, `.util`, `.util.conf`, `.utilrc`, etc.  An associated config folder might have one of these same names or `util.d` or `.util.d`, where the `d` presumably refers to "directory".